bertrainn/SC2002_MOBLIMA/README.md

 # SC2002_MOBLIMA
-This is the repository for the SC2002 Object-Oriented Design &amp; Programming assignment for the MOvie Booking and LIsting Management Application (MOBLIMA) system
+This is the repository for the SC2002 Object-Oriented Design &amp; Programming assignment for the MOvie Booking and LIsting Management Application (MOBLIMA) system.
+Lab SS1 Group 4.

 <!-- TABLE OF CONTENTS -->
 <details>